01

 04

-Team up for water
+Team Up for Water

 Water transcends boundaries and connects us all.
 Effective action depends on strong partnerships — across sectors, institutions and borders.
 No single actor can solve the water crisis alone.